Looking for an Atlanta neighborhood map to help you navigate this booming city? Look no further.

 Atlanta is well-situated for travel lovers.
 With the world’s busiest airport, as well as easy access to some of the South’s best destinations— touring local spots or far-away treasures is easy.
 Take a road trip to Nashville, Savannah, Greenville, or Birmingham, all less than 4 hours away.
 We’d also highly recommend a day trip to North Georgia, where you can sample wines from charming vineyards, tube down the Chattahoochee in the summer, or pick apples as fall approaches.
 Whether you’re a city slicker or nature lover, Atlanta has a little something for everybody.

-It might sound cliche, but Atlanta has a space for everyone!
+It might sound cliche, but with so many neighborhoods in Atlanta, there is space for everyone!
 Foodies will rejoice in the city’s exploding restaurant scene.
 Hip eateries are popping up on every corner, like 70’s-inspired Muchacho for breakfast tacos, or Wonderkid for elevated ice cream floats and diner fare.

 If you need to get away from the hustle and bustle of city life, check out the many trails surrounding Atlanta.
 Drive just an hour to trek great trails in North Georgia, and 2 hours to reach hikes in Tennessee and North Carolina.
 Lake Lanier is about 45 minutes away, and boasts waterfront parks, camping areas, cabins for rent, and even a Margaritaville-themed waterpark and beach!